teamatldocker/jira/README.md

     mysql:5.6
 ~~~~

-> This is the tutum/mysql docker container I tested.
+> This is the mysql docker container I tested.

 MySQL Community Docker Image: